 Neighbouring Rights describe the rights of performers of musical or dramatic works or reading or recitals of literary works.
-They include: the exclusive rights to performing the work; recording a performance of the work; broadcasting the performance live; reproducing the performance in any material form; and making an adaptation of the performance.
-Neighbouring Rights may be waived, licensed or assigned by the performer.
+They include the exclusive rights: to perform the work; to record a performance of the work; to broadcast the performance live; to reproduce the performance in any material form; and to make an adaptation of the performance.
+Neighbouring rights may be waived, licensed or assigned by the performer.